 The standard visitor visa only allows for 30 days of study.
 However, this study must not be the main purpose of the visit.
-This visa should, for example, be used to return to attend graduation if a student's Tier 4 visa has expired.
+This visa can be used to return to attend graduation if a student's Student visa has expired.

 Read more detailed guidance from the Home Office's website.

 The production of short-term study letters is centralised.
 The Student Immigration Service produces all letters.